zilyck/StudyNotes/docs/modern-studies/usa.md

 * The national identity and language is disappearing.
 * Emigration to the USA hurts the country that is left as many of the male population, workers and top intellectuals after leave.
 * Less skilled American citizens earn less money and have fewer job opportunities because they must compete with immigrants in the job market.

+# The American Reality: Social and Economical Inequalities

+## Housing
+Half of the money for American schools come from local taxes.
+In welthier areas, where property taxes are higher, there is more money for schools.
+These schools can afford better teachers and facilities.
+Poorer schools in ghettos or barries struggle to provide the basics.

+## Political Inequalities

+## Representation
+Representation is when someone speaks on your behalf.
+In Democratic contries we vote for representitives to speak on belhalf of us in Government.
+In order for representation to work, the people who are elected should:
+* Have been chosen by the majority of people
+* Should reflect the different types of people in the country.

+## Ethnic minorities in Politics
+* Some Hispanic people are illegal immigrants so can't stand for election.
+* Ethnic minorities are less likly to be wealthy - election campaigns are massivly expensive
+* Ethnic minorities are less likly to vote so less likly to have votor support.
+* - Lack of ethnic minorities elected leads to apathy(what's the point in voting)
+* - Votor registration is difficult in the US. - to register to vote you must go somewhere usually during business hours, then you must fill out a form, which can often be lengthly, which may include a criminal record check, depending on the state.
+Also deadlines to register to vote may vary in different states.